The Low Down…

 I have been manufacturing and supplying quality performance products to the the VW community since I started Joe Blow back in 2012 but my association with the automotive industry is more than just as an enthusiast, and goes back much further than that.

 I originally served an apprenticeship with the Ford Motor Company in Dagenham England as an Automation and Controls Specialist in the late 1980’s where I maintained the production equipment and kept things running.
+Back then we built the Ford Sierra and the Mk2 fiesta.
 After leaving Ford I joined a specialist company that designed, built and installed automotive production equipment.
 With experience in Press Shop, Body-in-White, Paint Shop and final trim and assembly I have worked in all aspects of automotive manufacturing.

 For many years I specialised in robotic automation and developed a number of cutting edge automation systems that were adopted by various automotive manufacturers.
 This took me to work at a variety of plants across Europe including Volkswagen, Audi, Mercedes, Jaguar, Aston Martin, BMW, Opel, Land Rover, Ford and Rover.

 My work eventually took me from the UK to Australia on a project for GM Holden who purchased the Robotic Engine marriage system that I had developed.
 If you drive a VE Commodore, which was also exported as the Chevrolet SS and Pontiac G8 to the US, the entire drivetrain was installed by robots that I programmed and tooling that I developed.